deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/input_formatter_schema.md

 This document provides the schema for the input formatter, allowing you to create your own custom input formatter.

+Custom input formatters can be defined at two levels:
+- **Base Model Level**: Place `model.py` in the base model directory.
+These formatters apply to all requests by default.
+- **Adapter Level**: Place `model.py` in an adapter directory (e.g., `adapters/my_adapter/model.py`).
+These formatters apply only when that specific adapter is used, overriding the base model formatter.

+When a request specifies an adapter, DJL Serving will use the adapter's custom formatter if available, otherwise falling back to the base model's formatter.

 ## Signature of your own input formatter

 To write your custom input formatter, follow the annotation and signature below: